 Sailing originally from Florida and floating into Am.
 Samoa, after 33 days alone at sea on a challenged vessel from Tahiti, I wrote my first screenplay SOAKED, "About Sailing", still working as an active designer, specifically on the details of my design, The Panamanian One Design and its sailing program Entre dos Aguas, a non-profit for the Maritime Cadets in Panama.
 This material in addition can also be accessed in part on my Face Book Page Tomas Sailor.
 I have enjoyed a wonderful career at sea, starting out as an ordinary seaman, after college and graduate school in Europe, my first career on Wall Street; but, my passion though, The Sea.
 I hope to give back part of my experience by entertaining, through this Screenplay and hopefully navigating it through to production; in addition, to educate by initiating the aforementioned design program; both meaningfull I feel and personally rewarding projects.
-The screenplay SOAKED was crafted in my office here in American Samoa over the past year from storyline to Final Draft, the storyline in part, lightly autobiographical.
+The screenplay SOAKED was crafted in my office here in American Samoa over a period of six months from storyline to Final Draft, the storyline in part, lightly autobiographical.

 My Second Screenplay JOHNNY B. GOODE.
 I posted the synopsis....A great story...hope you enjoy it.

 On all my screenplays... suggested music...Compliments of You Tube...conveyed through original artists...

 My Third Screenplay STEAMING TO CASABLANCA ; both synopsis and the Final Draft..
 ALL Final Drafts, the completed scripts, are all password protected, PDF formats, basically for the Hollywood Trade.